28th December 1941 (Sun)

 Ted Ross MoI "The whole city was a wreck.
 Bombing after bombing had produced rows and rows of burnt-out streets, and all the bridges were down.
 There were no roads or railways serviceable for transport."

-Admiral Chan Chak CN "Along with several British officers and men I was taken to the "Wai On Hospital" for treatment.
+Admiral Chan Chak ROC "Along with several British officers and men I was taken to the "Wai On Hospital" for treatment.
 It was decided that I should get treatment for my wrist in Shaoguan where they have better facilities. "

 The Japanese had withdrawn its troops to invade Hong Kong and now the Chinese National army was in occupation.
 Here the party rested for two days at the "Wai On Hospital" complex established by the American Seventh Day Adventist.
 Located by the river, the walking wounded were treated by Doctor So and his staff.
 The complex had over painted the stars and stripes on the bungalow roofs with dark paint after the Japanese declared war on the USA.